THE RIALTO TEAMWho we are and what we all do.

 Rishi Dastidar’s poetry has been published by the Financial Times, Tate Modern and the Southbank Centre amongst many others, and was most recently in Ten: The New Wave (Bloodaxe, 2014).
 He works in advertising and brand strategy, serves as a trustee of the writing development agency Spread The Word and tweets far more than is good for him.

-Nick is responsible for the The Rialto’s design and branding both ink on paper and pixels on screen.
-He works in design and also saunters about in the weird fractal landscape of Social Media.
+Nick is responsible for the The Rialto’s branding and artworkings, both ink on paper and pixels on screen.
+He works in design and communications and also saunters about in the weird fractal landscape of Social Media.
 When he’s not doing that he takes photographs and writes about it.
+He’s been involved since 1989.
 The Rialto is still one of his favourite things.

 Contributor and columnist